1. Is it the schools, the parents or the children?

 The result was a ‘Eureka’ moment for me that prompted this article.

 5. ‘Wen’ and ‘Wu’ in Chinese culture

 In The Peone Pavilion I was struck by the description of the object of the young woman’s desire, Liu Mengmei.
-Unlike the dashing male heroes of Western folk tales, certainly as portrayed in the Disney versions, Lui Mengmei was a quiet, physically unprepossessing studious type – a bit of a nerd in fact.
+Unlike the dashing male heroes of Western folk tales, certainly as portrayed in the Disney versions, Lui Mengmei is a quiet, physically unprepossessing studious type – a bit of a nerd in fact.
 Given that this folk tale is commonly assumed to be the Chinese equivalent of Romeo and Juliet, I found this interesting, to the point of researching sociological treatises on ‘masculinity’.